plantain-00/rev-static/README.md

   --sha [type]         calculate sha of files, type can be `256`, `384` or `512`.
   --config [file]      set the configuration file path, the default configuration file path is 'rev-static.config.js'.
   --e, --es6 [file]    output the variables in a es6 file.
+  --l, --less [file]   output the variables in a less file.
+  --s, --scss [file]   output the variables in a scss file.
 ```

 ## usage from nodejs